We’ve made it simple for you and your team to begin generating valuable landscape-level insights. Read on to learn how to get started.

 When you register on the platform, you’ll select one of two ways to use LandScale.
 Both experiences include many of the same features and benefits, but there are important differences that will affect how you use the assessment framework and platform and what features are available to you.

 The Powered by LandScale experience is for those that want to take advantage of the LandScale platform and assessment guidelines in a flexible way, tailored to their needs.
 This experience does not include validation, therefore, users are not able to develop a landscape profile, access LandScale’s report builder, or publish results on the platform.
 However, results may be downloaded in .csv format and used for internal purposes.

 The Validated by LandScale experience is for those that wish to create and, optionally, publish a validated LandScale assessment.
 As a Validated by LandScale user you’ll have greater confidence in your results and have the opportunity to showcase your landscape initiative and assessment to a global audience on the LandScale platform with a profile and landscape report.
-You can publish a landscape report once one of the assessment milestones — Pillar, Holistic, or Holistic+ — is achieved and validated.
+Results can be published as soon as they are validated.
 This experience also allows you to tailor the assessment to your needs by adding custom indicators and metrics.

 Conduct Your Assessment

 There are five steps to conduct a LandScale assessment.
 These steps are generally sequential, but some find it useful to approach steps 2 through 4 iteratively.
 Instructions and in-depth guidelines are available on the platform to guide you and your team through each step.